-Sasha Strunk, Director of Marketing at ICG, graduated from California State University Channel Islands where she majored in Psychology.
-After college, she traveled abroad throughout Europe and spent a short time living in London, which is where she fell in love with afternoon tea and Pimm’s Cup.
-Sasha’s role at ICG includes: building marketing strategies across all channels, including website, email, and social media; partnering with education services providers; and working closely with the design and writing team to produce meaningful marketing collateral.
-When she’s not crafting ICG campaigns, Sasha enjoys playing ‘beauty salon’ with her daughter, watching Jeopardy with her husband, listening to disco music, and hunting down delectable, non-chocolate desserts.
+Sasha Strunk, Director of Marketing at ICG, graduated from California State University, Channel Islands where she majored in Psychology.
+Sasha’s role at ICG allows her to think creatively across multiple areas including building marketing strategies across all channels, including website, email, and social media; partnering with education services providers; and working closely with the design and writing team to produce meaningful marketing collateral.
+When she’s not crafting ICG campaigns, Sasha enjoys playing ‘beauty salon’ with her daughter, watching Jeopardy with her husband, and going glamping with friends.

 Writer in Residence

 Matthew Kelly, ICG’s Writer in Residence, graduated from the University of Kansas in 2010 with a degree in English Literature.
 While in college in Lawrence, KS, Matt managed the local used book haunt, The Dusty Bookshelf.
 After their studies, he and his wife moved to New York City, where he worked for the landmark Strand Bookstore and eventually HarperCollins Publishers.
 Now back in Kansas City, Matt partners with the ICG marketing and design team to write and edit copy for most ICG materials, including the Radical Learners blog, the ICG Brochure of Services, and the website.
 He is also a husband to a truly amazing and inspiring woman, ‘parent’ to a tiny, goofy dog named Bruce Wayne, musician, bookworm, and movie buff.